henrysky/astroNN/docs/source/tools_apogee.rst

    from astroNN.apogee import continuum

    # spectra_errs refers to the 1-sigma error array provided by APOGEE
+   # spectra can be multiple spectra at a time
    spec, spec_err = continuum(spectra, spectra_errs, cont_mask=None, deg=2, dr=14)

 `spec` refers to the normalized spectra while `spec_err` refers to the normalized spectra error